Radiator Hose - Upper

 Radiator Hose - Upper at 1A Auto

-The upper radiator hose – or radiator inlet hose - carries hot coolant from the engine back to the radiator, once the engine has warmed up and the thermostat has opened.
-Once the coolant has taken on the heat produced by the engine, it returns, via the upper radiator hose, to the radiator where it dissipates that heat.
+The upper radiator hose—or radiator inlet hose—carries hot coolant from the engine back to the radiator once the engine has warmed up and the thermostat has opened.
+After the coolant has taken on the heat produced by the engine, it returns—via the upper radiator hose—to the radiator where it dissipates that heat.

-The upper radiator hose constantly has hot coolant running through it, and is found near other hot engine parts.
-While it is, obviously, designed to withstand some high heat, eventually it will wear out.
+The upper radiator hose has hot coolant constantly running through it, and is found near other hot engine parts.
+While it's designed to withstand some high heat, it will eventually wear out.

-The hose can become brittle and cracked or it can become spongy and soft.
+The hose can become brittle and cracked, or it can become spongy and soft.
 In either case, it can develop leaks.
 Leak formation can be exacerbated by electrolysis corrosion.
 Small amounts of metal may seep into the coolant from the engine.
-This can create a charge in the coolant which can sometimes discharge.
+This can create a charge in the coolant that can sometimes discharge.
 This cracks the hose from the inside out.
-Regularly changing your coolant will help prevent this from happening.
+Changing your coolant regularly will help prevent this from happening.